-- In the U.S., the FDA accepted the Biologics License Applications ("BLAs") for exa-cel in SCD and TDT, and assigned Prescription Drug User Fee Act action dates of December 8, 2023 for SCD and March 30, 2024 for TDT.
+- In the U.S., the FDA's Cellular, Tissue and Gene Therapies Advisory Committee meeting to discuss exa-cel in people with SCD has completed.
+The FDA has assigned exa-cel Prescription Drug User Fee Act action dates of December 8, 2023 for SCD and March 30, 2024 for TDT.
 The FDA granted Priority Review for the BLA for exa-cel in SCD.
-The FDA has indicated that they plan to hold an advisory committee meeting for exa-cel.
-Exa-cel has been granted Fast Track, Regenerative Medicine Advanced Therapy, Orphan Drug and Rare Pediatric Disease designations in the U.S. - The EMA and MHRA are reviewing the MAAs for exa-cel in SCD and TDT in the E.U. and U.K. In the E.U., exa-cel has been granted Priority Medicines ("PRIME") and Orphan Drug designations.
-In the U.K., exa-cel has been granted an Innovation Passport under the Innovative Licensing and Access Pathway from the MHRA. - Dosing continues in the Phase 1/2/3 CLIMB-111 and CLIMB-121 clinical trials evaluating exa-cel.
-We continue to enroll and follow patients in the CLIMB-131 long-term follow-up clinical trial.
+Exa-cel has been granted Fast Track, Regenerative Medicine Advanced Therapy, Orphan Drug and Rare Pediatric Disease designations in the U.S. - The EMA and MHRA are reviewing the marketing authorization applications (each, an "MAA") for exa-cel in SCD and TDT in the E.U. and U.K, and we expect regulatory decisions in the coming months.
+In the E.U., exa-cel has been granted Priority Medicines ("PRIME") and Orphan Drug designations.
+In the U.K., exa-cel has been granted an Innovation Passport under the Innovative Licensing and Access Pathway from the MHRA. - We submitted a MAA for exa-cel in SCD and TDT to the Saudi Food and Drug Authority (the "SFDA").
+Exa-cel has been granted Breakthrough designation by the SFDA in the Kingdom of Saudi Arabia.